Balanced cross-Kerr coupling for superconducting qubit readout: Basics of branch analysis

 \section{Basics of branch analysis}

-In this section, we outline the basic theory behind branch analysis, a numerical tool that can help predict the critical photon number for the onset of ionization.
-For a more detailed discussion of this approach, see Ref.~\cite{Dynamics_of_transmon_ionzation, Dumas2024}.
+We outline the basic theory behind branch analysis, a numerical tool used to predict the critical photon number for the onset of ionization.
+For a more detailed discussion of this approach, see Refs.~\cite{Boissonneault_qubit_readout,Dynamics_of_transmon_ionzation, Dumas2024}.

 To simplify the discussion in this section, we consider the transmon qubit, however, the method also works for other types of qubits.
 We begin with the undriven, coupled transmon (tr) and resonator (r) Hamiltonian generically given by